 For the rollover of property, enter the FMV of the property on the date you receive it.
 This value may be different from the value of the property on the date it was distributed to the participant.

 For more details, see Pub.
 590-A.

 Note.
-Do not use box 2 for late rollover contributions. including rollovers of qualified plan loan offset amounts after 60 days and repayments of designated disaster distributions after 60 days.
-See the instructions for boxes 13a through 13c, 14a, and 14b, later.
+Do not use box 2 for late rollover contributions, including rollovers of qualified plan loan offset amounts after 60 days or any of the following repayments made after 60 days.